workforce-data-initiative/dataatwork.org/data/index.md

 [Explore the Research Hub](/data/research/)

-We are excited to announce that Data@Work will provide a $5,000 research grant for up to 3 selected proposals to support their work for using the new data from the Research Hub!
+We are excited to announce that Data@Work will provide a $10,000 research grant for up to 3 selected whitepapers to support their work for using the new data from the Research Hub!

 [Apply Here](https://goo.gl/forms/V6k8ZWvymyeuv6Sk2) (applications due July 21)